tests/controller/scaffold_extensions.rb

 end

 This module uses ActiveSupport::Concern to have a friendlier interface to call methods when this module is included.
 At that point, we will create a test for displaying the edit page of the CRUD.
-Instead of naming the instance variable after the actual object, we will use a generic name @subject
+Instead of naming the instance variable after the actual object, we will use a generic name @subject, and to generate the URL, we will use the url_for helper with the controller generated from the @subject’s class.

 We need to change both of our controller tests to set the instance variable and to include this module to test the edit endpoint: